An Introduction to tseffects: Dynamic Inferences from Time Series (with Interactions)

 #> $binomials[[6]]

-user-friendly function, we will see that treatment histories can also be
+user-friendly function, we will see that shock histories can also be

 specified using characters.)